ambisonictoolkit/atk-sc3/README.md

 &nbsp;

-The development of the ATK for SuperCollider3 is supported by [DXARTS, Center for Digital Arts and Experimental Media](https://dxarts.washington.edu/).
+The development of the ATK for SuperCollider is supported by [DXARTS, Center for Digital Arts and Experimental Media](https://dxarts.washington.edu/).

 The filter kernels distributed with the Ambisonic Toolkit are licensed